-IMN Dismisses FG’s Explanations for Non-release of El-Zakzaky - THISDAYLIVE
+IMN Dismisses FG’s Explanations for Non-release of EL-Zakzaky - THISDAYLIVE

-Islamic Movement in Nigeria (IMN) has dismissed claims by the federal government that the fate of its leader, Shiekh Ibraheem El-Zakzaky, and his wife, Zeenat, are in the hands of Kaduna State Government.
+The Islamic Movement in Nigeria (IMN) has dismissed claims by the federal government that the fate of its leader, Shiekh Ibraheem El-Zakzaky, and his time wife, Zeenat, are in the hands of the Kaduna State government.

-Minister of Justice and Attorney-General of the Federation, Abubakar Malami, had Tuesday said El-Zakzaky, who had been in detention since December 2015, was not released alongside pro-democracy activist, Omoyele Sowore, and former National Security Adviser (NSA), Sambo Dasuki, because the Islamic leader was being prosecuted under state law.
+The Attorney-General of the Federation (AGF) and Minister of Justice Abubakar Malami had Tuesday, said El-Zakzaky, who had been in detention since December 2015, was not released alongside Omoyele Sowore, pro-democracy activist, and Sambo Dasuki, former National Security Adviser (NSA), because the Islamic leader is being prosecuted under state law.

 “In determining the authority responsible for compliance with a court order with particular reference to bail, one must be guided by the law under which the accused person is charged and granted bail.